-Only after final approval and fulfillment of documentation and conditions precedent, that Credit Administration makes the limits available for utilization by the customer.
-At this point, transactions can be executed by the customer through operations.
+Subsequent to final approval and completion of documentation and conditions precedent, Credit Administration Department ("CAD") (within GRMD) inputs the limits available for utilization by the customer within the system.
+Once the limits are entered, transactions can be executed by the customer through operations.